aeris170/NeoDoa/README.md

 ## NeoDoa Platform

-NeoDoa is an open source game engine which you can use to develop games and it is strictly for Windows PC (at the moment).
+**NeoDoa** is an open source cross-platform game engine which you can use to develop games on Windows, Linux and MacOS (although untested on).
-If you want to bring multi-platform support, fell free to get your hands dirty.
-All help is welcome!

-## License

-NeoDoa is released under its own license.
-See [licence](https://github.com/aeris170/NeoDoa/LICENCE).